 Brief your Crew

 It is a fact that the skipper will have everything regarding the trip in hand.
 However, it is important for the skipper to nominate a First Mate to share responsibilities with in case of an emergency.
-An appropriate First Mate should be aware of everything that the trip will represent and needs to be involved in the planning.
+An appropriate First Mate should be aware of everything that the trip will represent.
+Always involve your First Mate in the planning.
 It is also a good idea to brief the rest of the crew as this will make them feel more involved and looking forward to how the day will evolve.
 If some of the crew have never been out at sea before, brief them on what they need to bring like type of clothing and swimming gear.

 The day will not be complete unless it is accompanied by your favourite food and beverage.
 If you are planning on behalf of your family or group of friends, be sure to ask everyone joining on the trip about their preferences.
 It would be a good idea if you double check about any allergies or other dietary requirements that they may have.